N4ich444/Sunset_v1/README.md

 - Discord.py
 - Docker

-Volumes you need to create for this to work:
+Docker Volumes you need to create for this to work:

 - userdata_fserv_backup
 - userdata_fserv_share